RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ```
 ![](/images/CTF/h-c0n/2020/openssl_rsa_1.png)

-We next placed the public key in its own file and tried to break it with the allmighty [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool).
+We next placed the public key in its own file and tried to break it with the almighty [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool).
 Launching the tool does indeed break/factor the public key and we can obtain a corresponding private key.
 Turns out the modulus was already factored and it's posted at [factordb](http://factordb.com/).
 ```
 RsaCtfTool.py --publickey publick_key.key --verbose --private
 ```